 Affirmative Action Program

 For all contracts over $100,000, the county requires contractors to have an affirmative action plan in place.
 An affirmative action plan is a set of goal-oriented management policies and procedures to eliminate barriers to employment and increase retention of minorities and women.

 The county partners with the Minnesota Department of Human Rights to monitor compliance.
 Contractors with contracts over $100,000 must apply for a Workforce Certificate of Compliance and submit evidence of approval to the county.

 In some cases, contractors may be exempt from the requirements.
 Contractors are exempt if:

 - Your company has no facilities in AND no more than one employee operating in Hennepin County or

-- Your company employed 40 full-time benefit-earning employees during the prior 12 months.
+- Your company employed 40 or fewer full-time benefit-earning employees during the prior 12 months.

 For construction contracts over $100,000, contractors are required to submit a completed construction affirmative action plan specific to the project PRIOR to contract award.
 For this type of plan, the county administers contract compliance.
 Certain road and bridge construction projects, because of non-county funding sources, have State of Minnesota Disadvantaged Business Enterprise requirements and the contract compliance is administered by MnDOT.